cwesterduin/typescript-practice/README.md

-# Typescript Practice
+# TypeScript Practice
-Simple example of typescript project with tests
+Simple example of TypeScript project with tests